Tested by NexraGear Tech Team | Last Updated: May 2026

 | Release Date | October 2024 | Late 2022 (still sold via retail) |

-| Core Technology | Smart Sensing (adaptive signal processing) | Standard optical PPG sensors |
+| Core Technology | Smart Sensing (18 signal pathways) | Standard optical PPG sensors (8 pathways) |

 | Battery Life | Up to 8 days | 5–7 days |